Nick Harding

-Professor Nick Harding OBE BSc FRCGP FRCP HonMFPH DRCOG DOccMed PGDIP (Cardiology) SFFLM, born 21 December 1969, is a British general practitioner and Chief Medical Officer at Operose Health.
+Nick Harding (born 21 December 1969) is a British general practitioner and Chief Medical Officer at Operose Health.

-Education and research
+Education

-Prof Harding qualified in medicine from the University of Birmingham in 1994.
+Harding qualified in medicine from the University of Birmingham in 1994.
 Before, during and after this time he undertook research in a number of areas which formed a basis for his future interest in continuous improvement of quality and safety in clinical settings.

 Career

-Harding has worked in inner-city Birmingham for more than 20 years.
+Harding has worked in inner-city Birmingham for more than 30 years.
 As a general practitioner and a medical educator, Harding has been an RCGP examiner and trainer for many years, involved in assessing national standards for general practice.
 He has held a number of national roles, including Senior Clinical Advisor to NHS England and NHS Improvement for RightCare and Integrated Care, a member of the Health Education Advisory Group, member of the Nuffield Trust Leadership Panel and co-chair of the Specialised Commissioning task force.
-He is a member of the General Advisory Panel for the King's Fund.
+He was a member of the General Advisory Panel for the King's Fund and is Chair elect for the Royal Society of Public Health (Sept 2025).

-He has had a number of regional roles including being a member of the West Midlands Clinical Senate and he carried out a role for the Birmingham Crematorium from 1999 to 2018.
+He has had a number of regional roles including being a member of the West Midlands Clinical Senate and was the appointed doctor to the Birmingham Crematorium from 1999 to 2018.